8. Professional Behaviour Development Rubric

 Adaptability: The student displays a positive attitude when adapting to changes such as shifts in team/group members or shifts in environment such as increased workload, changes in client assignment, and practising in diverse settings.

-Stress management: The student manages their stress appropriately by demonstrating: awareness of and management of triggers (precipitating factors), able to accept when situations cannot be changed, utilizes and continues to develop individual coping skills, maintains professional boundaries effectively (leaves personal life at home), prioritizes appropriately.
+Stress management: The student manages their stress appropriately by demonstrating: awareness of and management of triggers (precipitating factors).
+Student is able to accept when situations cannot be changed, uses and continues to develop individual coping skills, maintains professional boundaries effectively (leaves personal life at home), and prioritizes appropriately.

 Comments (examples and suggestions):